giantswarm/docs/src/content/getting-started/persistent-volumes/vmware-cloud-director/index.md

 Under the hood, the Dynamic Storage Provisioner will take care that a corresponding Named Disk with the correct parameters is created in the VMware Cloud Director OVDC.

-The Named Disk and its data will persist as long as the corresponding PV resource exists.
-Deleting the resource will also delete the corresponding Named Disk, which means that all stored data will be lost at that point.

 __Note__: Do not delete virtual machines that have a Named Disk attached or it will be left in an inconsistent state and the VCD admins will need to intervene to clean it up.

 ## Using Persistent Volumes in a Pod